XuecWu/XuecWu/README.md

 ### A junior deep learning developer from China.

 - 🔭 I’m currently studying at the School of Cyber Science and Engineering, Zhengzhou University.
-Further, I’m the undergraduate research assistant of the Computational Learning Lab, Zhongyuan Research Insititue of Cyber Security, Zhengzhou University.
+Further, I’m the undergraduate research assistant of the Computational Learning Lab, Zhongyuan Research Institute of Cyber Security, Zhengzhou University.
 - 🌱 I’m also a prepared master student at the School of Computer Science and Technology, Xi'an Jiaotong University.
 - 😄 My research interests mainly include deep learning, computer vision, and multimedia computing.
 - 📫 How to reach me: wuxc@stu.zzu.edu.cn / xuecwu@gmail.com